How to sell products with the Fairtrade logo:

 Fairtrade application facts

-6. Refer to our Compliance Criteria page to find out what will be checked during an audit.
-In addition to the generic Fairtrade Standards, specific additional standards by product might apply.
+9. Refer to our Compliance Criteria page to find out what will be checked during an audit.
+The Compliance Criteria combine the generic Fairtrade Standards and the product-specific standards.

 Close